FiMcMahon/shannon_allotments/README.md

 6. Press enter and the local clone will be created

 ## Content
-Many issues were at least partly resolved by searching Stack Overflow and w3schools Harry, a Code Institue mentor helped with my understanding of a responsive css nav bar.
+Many issues were at least partly resolved by searching Stack Overflow, w3schools and MDN Docs.
+Harry, a Code Institue mentor helped with my understanding of a responsive css nav bar.
 Inspiration for the README.md came from Tasha Taylor Johnson's repository